jolantis/altair/site/plugins/bgimage/readme.md

 # Bgimage plugin

-A plugin for [Kirby CMS](http://getkirby.com/) that generates an bakground iamge `src` attribute only.
-Handy for creating an `img` tag or for use as background image url.
+A plugin for [Kirby CMS](http://getkirby.com/) that generates a (lazyloaded) background image `div`.

 ## Installation

-Put the `imgsrc` folder in `/site/plugins` directory.
+Put the `bgimage` folder in `/site/plugins` directory.

-Update the contents of the included `/template/imgsrc.php` file to your likings and setup.
+Update the contents of the included `/template/bgimage.php` template file to your likings and setup.

 ## How to use it